 Natural Disasters Poll

 Which Natural Disaster have you experienced?

-As I walked around town, not knowing my way around, I finally asked for some assistance as I approached flat land.
 In Japan, the roads can be tricky and might lead you astray in a different direction when you assume you are heading in the right direction.
-And after about 15 minutes of walking I found myself back at the station.
+And after about 15 minutes of walking with some help with directions, I found myself back at the station.